damarbm30/competitive-programming/Warmup/Reverse Vowels/README.md

 Use two pointers to get the index of two elements.
 1. Convert the string into an array of characters
-2. Declare a left variable which is from index 0 and right variable which is the last index of the input string
+2. Declare a left variable which is a 0 (to points to first index) and right variable which is the last index of the input string
 3. Increase the index if it founds a consonant
 4. Swap if both vowels